ThomasDickey/esctest2/README.txt

 The number of seconds to wait for a response from the terminal.
 Defaults to 1.

 --xterm-checksum[=patchnumber]
 The patch numbers are part of $XTERM_VERSION, allowing them to be scripted.
-  Xterm #279 implemented DECRQCRA; DEC's documentation omits details.
+ * Xterm #279 implemented DECRQCRA; DEC's documentation omits details.
-  Xterm #334 modified the checksum calculation to treat all blanks equally.
+ * Xterm #334 modified the checksum calculation to treat all blanks equally.
-  Xterm #336 changed the default behavior for DECRQCRA to match DEC's actual calculation, as well as providing a resource setting checksumExtension which makes xterm match the earlier versions.
-These options adjust the calculation in esctest to correspond with those versions.
-If neither is set, and the expected-term is "xterm", esctest should expect DEC's calculation.
-By coincidence, DEC's terminals treat blanks similarly to xterm #279, but there are additional complications.
-  To make xterm match the calculation for xterm #334, set the following resource:
+ * Xterm #336 changed the default behavior for DECRQCRA to exactly match the DEC VT520's actual calculation.
+It also provides a resource setting to make xterm match the earlier versions' behavior (checksumExtension).
+This option adjusts the calculation in esctest to correspond with those versions.
+If no patchnumber is set and the expected-term is "xterm", esctest expects DEC's calculation algorithm.
+By coincidence, DEC's terminals treat blanks in a similar way to xterm #279, but there are additional complications: to force xterm to use the calculation from #334, set the following resource: xterm*checksumExtension: 23
-    xterm*checksumExtension: 23
-  To make xterm match the calculation for xterm #279, set the following resource:
+To force xterm to use the calculation from #279, set the following resource: xterm*checksumExtension: 31
-    xterm*checksumExtension: 31

 --v=verbosity
 Verbosity level for logging.
 The following levels are defined: